 A Christmas Negroni cocktail is a more festive version of the classic Negroni and uses Christmas-infused gin as a key ingredient.

-To make your infused gin, grab your favorite bottle and pour out a drink for yourself and a friend to make some space in the bottle to add the spices.
+To make your infused gin, grab your favourite bottle and pour out a drink for yourself and a friend to make some space in the bottle to add the spices.
 Next, toast 2 cinnamon sticks, 2 star anise pods, 5 cloves, a teaspoon of black peppercorns, and 3 fresh bay leaves in a dry pan until fragrant.
 Transfer into a pestle and mortar and crush roughly.
 Add the spices to your ¾ bottle of gin, seal, and give it a good shake.
 Leave overnight – or for up to 3 days in a dark space – to infuse.
 Strain into a pitcher using a cheesecloth or coffee filter to remove the spice bits.
 Pour the gin back into the bottle, and voila!
 You’ve just made the hero ingredient for a delicious Christmas Negroni recipe.

 Well done, you!
 Santa’s sure to bring you something nice this holiday!
 And speaking of nice, discover the Best Christmas Cocktails you can shake up this December.

-How to drink a Christmas Negroni properly
+How to Drink a Festive Negroni Properly

 Once you’ve made your Christmas Negroni cocktail, it’s time to get festive with your family and loved ones.
 This is how to enjoy it properly:

 Smell: Dip your nose into the glass and give it a good whiff.
-You’ll notice the warm baking spices from the infused gin and the aromatic notes of orange and botanicals.
+You’ll notice the warm baking spices from the infused gin and aromatic notes of orange and botanicals.

-More of our favorite Campari recipes
+More of our favourite Campari recipes

 Look.
 It’s no secret.
 We’re massive fans of Campari here at The Mixer.
 If you’re a fan too, here are a few more Campari cocktail recipes you can whip up at home.
 (And the crowd goes wild!)

-- The Jungle Bird: Rum, fresh pineapple, lime juice and Campari come together in a drink that’s perfect for those who prefer life on the sweeter side.
+- The Jungle Bird: Rum, fresh pineapple, lime juice and Campari come together in a drink perfect for those who prefer life on the sweeter side.